thib1984/ytdlmusic/README.md

-:warning: Not compatible with python2 (deprecated), Use python3
+:warning: ytdlmusic is not compatible with python2 (deprecated), use python3!

-:warning: I you observe error during the search or the download, try to upgrade youtube_dl or youtube-search-python, with
+:warning: if you observe error during the search or the download, try to upgrade youtube_dl, youtube-search-python, and ytdlmusic with

 ```
-pip3 install youtube_dl #or pip install youtube_dl
-pip3 install youtube-search-python #or pip install youtube_dl
+ytdlmusic update #equal or after version 0.2.0
 ```

 ## description